vishalcloudyuga/dcos-docs/1.9/overview/architecture/components.md

 menu_order: 3
 ---

-DC/OS is comprised of many individual open source components that are precisely configured to work together.
+DC/OS is comprised of multiple open source components that are precisely configured to work together.

 You can log into any host in the DC/OS cluster and view the currently running services by inspecting the `/etc/systemd/system/dcos.target.wants/` directory.

-You can view the DC/OS component details in the <a href="https://github.com/dcos/dcos/">https://github.com/dcos/dcos/</a> repo in the packages directory.
+You can view the DC/OS component details in the package directory of the DC/OS source repository: <a href="https://github.com/dcos/dcos/">https://github.com/dcos/dcos/</a>.

 ![DC/OS Components](/docs/1.9/overview/architecture/img/dcos-component-diagram.png)